 When we think about the question Jesus posed to them, which is easier, to forgive or to heal, we automatically say to forgive sins because most of us have never said to a person, “Rise and walk,” and to have had it happen, but Jesus is saying to us that it is easier to heal someone than to forgive!
 When Jesus spoke to the man, He said your sins are forgiven and only healed him after He said, “In order that you may know I have authority to forgive…”

 Why do you suppose then Jesus said it is easier to heal than forgive?

-Father, help me to always remember the forgiveness of ones sins are far more important than their healing.
+Father, help me to always remember that forgiveness of ones sins is far more important than their healing.
 Help me to be ready when the time comes to be like Jesus and put the spiritual before the physical.
 In His name, I pray, Amen.